 This post may contain compensated links.
 Please refer to my disclaimer here for more information.

 The Beach Houses is a large 1.3 hectares property, which faces 75 Mile Beach, as well as being surrounded by bushland.
-The property is located on the east side of Fraser Island, just a few metres south of the Eurong resort area.
+The property is located on the east side of the island, just a few metres south of the Eurong resort area.
 It takes roughly 30 minutes to drive here from Hook Point.

 The property is fully fenced, so you’ll have peace of mind that the kids are well protected from dingos.